Bayesian estimation of dynamic weights in Gaussian mixture models: Adapting the precision-based method for polynomial models

 \subsubsection{Modifying the precision-based algorithm in the polynomial case}

-Besides the benefits of considering precision-based algorithm as presented above, depending on the model, it can still be improved.
-For polynomial DLMs, as defined before, the following Markovian structure is implied by the Jordan form:
+Besides the benefits of considering the precision-based algorithm as presented above, depending on the model, it can still be improved.
+For polynomial DLMs, the following Markovian structure is implied by the Jordan form:

 where $ \vvt_{k} = (\theta_{1k}, \ldots, \theta_{Tk})' $, $ k = 1, \ldots, p $, and $ \vvt = (\vvt_{1}', \ldots, \vvt_{p}')' $.
 We omit the hyperparameters to avoid overloading the notation.
-Observe that by definition, $ \vvt $ is simply a reordering of $ \vt $ in \eqref{mod:mat-gendln-ss}, which corresponds to an orthonormal transformation of $ \vt $.
+Observe that, by definition, $ \vvt $ is simply a reordering of $ \vt $ in \eqref{mod:mat-gendln-ss}, which corresponds to an orthonormal transformation of $ \vt $.
 Therefore, all developments presented before can be easily adapted.

 When the modeling is based on polynomial DLMs, it is even possible to preserve the banded property of the precision matrix.
-For the sake of simplicity, we consider the case of a homoscedastic model with independent innovations, i.e., $V_t \equiv V$ and $\mW_t \equiv \mW = \diag\{W_1, \ldots, W_p\}$, $t = 1, \ldots, T$.
+For the sake of simplicity, we consider the case of a homoscedastic model with independent innovations, i.e., $V_t \equiv V$ and $\mW_t \equiv \mW = \diag\{W_1, \ldots, W_p\}$, $t = 1, 2, \ldots, T$.
 This kind of simplification, in \eqref{mod:mat-genln-obs}-\eqref{mod:mat-gendln-ss}, does not provide much computational improvement.
 However, under the proposed reordering, the Markovian property in \eqref{thet:markov} provides an additional simplification of model \eqref{mod:mat-genln-obs}-\eqref{mod:mat-gendln-ss}, which is expressed in the proposition below. \begin{proposition} Let $ \vvt $ be the state vector ordered as in \eqref{thet:markov}.
 Denote $ \ones = (1, \ldots, 1)' $, a vector of size $ T $, and $ \mH $, a $ T \times T $ band matrix, which has $ 1 $ in its main diagonal, $ -1 $ in the sub-diagonal and zero elsewhere.
 Under the assumption of homoscedasticity with independent innovations, the polynomial DLM can be written as:

 where $ \vmu_k = (\theta_{0k} + \theta_{0(k+1)})\ones + (\mH^{-1} - \mI) \vvt_{k+1} $, $k = 1, 2, \ldots, p-1$, and $ \vmu_p = \theta_{0p}\ones $. \end{proposition}

 The model above makes clear the Markovian property \eqref{thet:markov}.
 Furthermore, the model in \eqref{mod:mat-pol-obs}-\eqref{mod:mat-pol-ss2} is similar to the model in \eqref{mod:mat-genln-obs}-\eqref{mod:mat-gendln-ss}, with the same features of sparseness and band type, representing a simple regression with a special prior.
 Observe that the mean of $ \vy | \vvt_{1} $ in \eqref{mod:mat-pol-obs} does not need any operation after the reordering.
 Moreover, instead of dealing with vectors and matrices of order $pT$, we simplify by working with $p$ vectors and matrices (also sparse) of order $T$ in \eqref{mod:mat-pol-ss1} and \eqref{mod:mat-pol-ss2}.